Dark-Matter-Labs/Treepedia_DML/README.md

 # DML

-This projects intent is to use the TreePedia methodology for the city of Glasgow.
+This repository is part on an exploratory project for Trees as Infrastructure, or TreesAI with the intention to use the TreePedia methodology for the city of Glasgow.
+A version of the results can be found on this [interactive map](https://api.mapbox.com/styles/v1/axeln78/ckq9lilv206hb17piyvfttnl9.html?fresh=true&title=view&access_token=pk.eyJ1IjoiYXhlbG43OCIsImEiOiJja3A2eWd6eW4yOTB6MnZtd2dlZTl0b3I5In0.3_LCJxYIa8P4K-m2Jsyp5Q)

 Most of the original code has been updated to work in python 3.X based on the previous work of https://github.com/y26805/Treepedia_Public
+Additional features have been added to clean and simplify the overall codebase.

 ## Google Street View Keys

 A functioning Google Cloud Services key is needed to retreive the Google Street View images.
 Therefore, make sure you have a working account with a billings account associated with the 'google street view API' enabled.
 Please make sure that the keys that you are using are and stay private.
-A `keys.txt` file is created for that purpose.

 ## Dependencies